scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_recon.md

     Brute Forcing
       First, how does the app respond to successful attempts?
 Then, deduce how it responds to unsuccessful attempts With this baseline, start your brute force.

   Passwords
     Attempt to discover any rules regarding password quality Either by creating accounts or looking for rules on the website If you can create an account, try changing its value to a weak one.

+      Some apps might not display password validation messages to the user Instead, they can simply perform their own "sanitation" Bad examples
+            Only use the first n characters of a password Try removing the last character and see if you can still login performing a case-insensitive check
+            Stripping unusual characters
+          Have a valid username/pass and see if differences in the password still allow you to log in.
-    Attempt to login with a bad password 10 times
+            This can greatly reduce the amount of brute forcing Attempt to login with a bad password 10 times
       If you control the account, attempt to login.
-        If successful, there's probably no account lockout policy Multistage login
+        If successful, there's probably no account lockout policy

+    Predictable initial passwords
+      If the app generates passwords, try to obtain several in quick succession Any pattern?
+          If so, extrapolate and utilize in a brute-forcing attack with usernames Multistage login
     Logic Flaws
   Session state